Leading Corporate Attorney Michael Littenberg Joins Ropes & Gray as Partner in New York

 “Ropes & Gray is a preeminent firm in my areas of practice.
 When it comes to separating the wheat from the chaff, these attorneys are wheat of the highest quality,” said Mr. Littenberg.
 “I look forward to working with a team of extremely talented lawyers in the firm’s capital markets and public companies practices, as well as with the other practices across the nation and globally.
 I feel privileged to be a part of the firm’s exciting growth in New York and to delivering ever better service to our clients.”

 With more than 300 lawyers in New York, Ropes & Gray is now one of the 20 largest law firms in the city.
-It recently expanded its presence in New York significantly, adding five lateral partners in the past year.
-The firm welcomed finance partner Joanne De Silva, mergers & acquisitions partner John Sorkin, and business & securities litigation partners David Hennes and Gregg Weiner.
+It recently expanded its presence in New York significantly, adding three lateral partners in the past year.
+The firm welcomed mergers & acquisitions partner John Sorki, and business & securities litigation partners David Hennes and Gregg Weiner.

 Attorneys in Ropes & Gray’s securities & public companies practice group provide seasoned advice to public companies and leading investment banks on a full range of sophisticated disclosure, governance and transactional issues.
 The practice’s core components include capital markets, M&A, and corporate governance & compliance.
 Recent representations include advising on Shire’s $6.5 billion acquisition of biopharmaceutical company Dyax Corporation and Pfizer’s $17 billion acquisition of pharmaceutical company Hospira; advising on initial public offerings for clients including IMS Health and Planet Fitness and the underwriters for Seres Therapeutics and Multi Packaging Solutions; and advising numerous clients on high-yield and investment-grade debt offerings, including Party City Holdings, Dunkin’ Brands and the underwriters for Sabre Corporation.